mohamedzhioua/resume-parser-and-matcher/README.md

 # Resume Parser & Compatibility Analyzer

 A modern, enterprise-grade React application for parsing resumes and analyzing job compatibility scores.
-Built with Vite, featuring a clean architecture, comprehensive error handling, and internationalization support.
+Built with Vite and TypeScript, featuring a clean architecture, comprehensive error handling, and internationalization support.

 ## 🚀 Features